What Does a Caffeine Crash Feel Like? | Drink Marquis

+If you're unsure if you've experienced it, you might be asking "what does a caffeine crash feel like?"
 Non-stop yawning and heavy eyelids at 2 pm?
 You’re probably experiencing the dreaded caffeine crash.
 The culprit: an intense amount of caffeine in the AM.
 Two cups of coffee in the morning can sometimes be followed by hitting a major wall once the afternoon hour hits.
+As we can see, there are pros and cons to caffeine.

 You shouldn’t have to sacrifice your morning caffeine just to avoid a mid-day slump.
 That’s where we come in.
 We don’t mean to brag - but we know what we are doing.
 Let’s explore the dreaded caffeine crash and how a refreshing sip of Marquis can reinvent your afternoon energy!